 Before anything is done to your home, it is recommended that you vacate the premises while the asbestos removal company is working.
 This will ensure your protection from the effects of asbestos.

 If the investigators recommend that removal is the best course of action, the work crew must first prepare the area before actually getting the asbestos out.
 They would first isolate the room that they will be working in by completely covering every surface with a sheet of plastic, and several air pumps with HEPA filters are placed in strategic areas so that not even the smallest amount of the asbestos fibers can escape.

 Once the area is secured, the workers will carefully take out any material that was initially found out to contain asbestos.
 They take extra care to not disturb the material and spread the deadly fibers in the air.
-They then place all of the debris in airtight plastic containers and label them as containing hazardous waste before carting them off to a government-approved disposal facility.
+They then place all of the debris in airtight plastic containers and label them as containing hazardous waste before carting them off to an ACT government-approved disposal facility.

 After the removal crew has finished with their work, the investigators will return to closely inspect if indeed all of the asbestos has been taken care of.
 If they find that there no more left, then your house will be issued a clean bill of health and it will be safe for your family to move back inside.